WeiqunPengLab/HiCHub/README.md

 <img src="image/4.png" width="800">

 ### 'asso'
 This function associate genome annotation (gene, open chromatin) with network clusters.
+This function is a mid-step of producing the cluster plot in the final step.
+You can get everything you need for hubs in "diff" step if you don't need a culster plot.

 In the '~/test' folder, there are also two test files named 'promoter.bed' and 'DNase.bed' containing the information of gene promoter and DNase for the test data.